 We submitted an Investigational Device Exemption (IDE) application for the Staged DEEP AF pivotal trial to FDA in May 2014.
 The Staged DEEP AF pivotal trial evaluates the safety and efficacy of the Isolator Synergy System when used in a staged approach, where a minimally invasive surgical ablation procedure is first performed, and the patient undergoes the intracardiac catheter procedure approximately 90-120 days later.
 FDA approval to enroll up to 220 subjects at 23 domestic medical centers and two international medical centers was received during the third quarter of 2014.
-Enrollment began during the first quarter of 2015, and there are currently 40 patients enrolled and thirteen sites initiated.
+Enrollment began during the first quarter of 2015, and there are currently 41 patients enrolled and thirteen sites initiated.
+Enrollment has been temporarily suspended while we evaluate changes to the trial protocol with FDA.

 We are in the beginning stages of our ATLAS study, which is a non-IDE randomized pilot study evaluating outcomes of patients with risk factors for developing postoperative Afib as well as risk of bleeding on oral anticoagulation.
 There are two types of patients subject to this study: those with a postoperative Afib diagnosis and receiving prophylactic exclusion of the left atrial appendage with the AtriClip device concomitant to cardiac surgery and those with a postoperative Afib diagnosis who are medically managed.
 At full capacity, we expect to enroll approximately 2,000 patients at up to twenty sites.
-We began enrollment in February 2016, and there are currently fourteen patients enrolled and four sites initiated.
+We began enrollment in February 2016, and there are currently 47 patients enrolled and six sites initiated.

 We are in the beginning stages of our cryoanalgesia study (FROST), which is a non-IDE randomized pilot study evaluating whether intraoperative intercostal cryoanalgesia in conjunction with standard of care provides improved analgesic efficacy in patients undergoing unilateral thoracotomy cardiac procedures as compared to current standard of care.
 The study will involve treatment arm subjects who will receive intercostal cryoanalgesia in conjunction with standard post-operative pain management and control arm subjects who will receive standard post-operative pain management only.
 At full capacity, we expect to enroll 100 patients at up to five sites.
-We have initiated one site and expect to begin enrollment in the second quarter of 2016.
+We began enrollment in June 2016, and there are currently 2 patients enrolled and two sites initiated.

 We are also pursuing a non-IDE trial in Europe, CEASE AF, to compare staged hybrid ablation treatment (minimally invasive surgical ablation procedure is first performed and the patient undergoes the intracardiac catheter procedure approximately 91-180 days later) versus catheter ablation alone.
 We expect the study to have an enrollment of approximately 210 patients across ten sites.
-There are currently seven patients enrolled and eight sites initiated.
+There are currently 24 patients enrolled and eight sites initiated.

 With the acquisition of nContact, we are conducting the CONVERGE IDE clinical trial.
-The CONVERGE pivotal trial evaluates the safety and efficacy of the nContact EPi-Sense Guided Coagulation System with VisiTrax technology to treat symptomatic persistent Afib patients who are refractory or intolerant to at least one Class I and/or III anti-arrhythmic drug.
+The CONVERGE pivotal trial evaluates the safety and efficacy of the EPi-Sense Guided Coagulation System with VisiTrax technology to treat symptomatic persistent Afib patients who are refractory or intolerant to at least one Class I and/or III anti-arrhythmic drug.
 We have FDA approval to enroll up to 153 subjects at fifteen domestic medical centers and two international medical centers.
-Enrollment began during the first quarter of 2014, and there are currently 43 patients enrolled and thirteen domestic sites initiated.
+We recently received approval from FDA to increase the number of trial sites to 27 domestic medical centers and three international medical centers.
+Enrollment began during the first quarter of 2014, and there are currently 49 patients enrolled and thirteen domestic sites initiated.